-The purpose for a DIY Milking Stand
+4 Reasons to Build a DIY Milking Stand

-You’ve finally made the decision to bring goats onto the homestead, whether it’s for milking or to work the land, you will quickly realize that the easiest way to handle them will be on the milking stand.
+You’ve finally made the decision to bring goats onto the homestead.
+Whether it’s for milking or to work the land, you will quickly realize that the easiest way to handle them will be on the milking stand.
 The stand is definitely worth the time invested in constructing it, and you’ll find yourself using it often.

 - MILKING: With the decision to raise dairy goats, you will quickly realize that it’s easiest to milk when they are higher off the ground, allowing you to sit as you milk.